Valorant Haven Guide - Dominate games pushing the three sites!

 How do you defend Haven?

 Defending Haven is harder than in most maps.
 Aggressive play is more useful than defensive play, as you’ll need to rotate more often than not.
 Having a good team comp is one of the many key factors to stall enemies, preventing them from planting the objective.
-There is no single best way to defend Haven, use a combination of skill, tactics, and communication to get the best results.
+There is probably no single best or traditional way to defend Haven, use a combination of skill, tactics, and communication to get the best results.
 Learning the callouts for this Valorant map will help you to get more victories.

 How many Valorant maps are there?